Nash Ambassador: Legacy

 The newly formed American Motors Corporation, which resulted from the merger of Nash and Hudson, continued the Nash Ambassador as the top-of-the-line.
 However, sales of the full-sized Nash models decreased in the early 1950s, while the popularity of the compact Ramblers increased, and the Ambassadors were moved to a new lengthened Rambler platform with many standard features to carry on as the flagship models.

 The cars were named Rambler Ambassador from 1958 through the 1965 model year.
 The model had no real competitors throughout most of the 1960s and was viewed as a luxury-type car.

 American Motors' flagship line was marketed as the AMC Ambassador starting from 1966, with continual facelifts and improvements, such as making air conditioning standard equipment, through their discontinuation after the 1974 model year.

 The 47-year history of the Ambassador line of cars that began in 1927 established it as one of the longest-lived automobile nameplates on record through the 1970s.
+In comparison, the Chevrolet Suburban, which continues to be built, entered the marketplace in 1935 with a "Carryall" barge was one of many vehicles to bear the Suburban nameplate from several automakers.